 Ross eventually went on to make school history, becoming just the second Horned Frog, and the first TCU guard to reach the WNBA when she appeared on the San Antonio Silver Stars' opening night roster to begin the 2008 campaign.

 In Benton's first season at TCU, the Frogs took the basketball world by storm.
 It was a season of firsts for TCU, which set numerous school records including overall wins (25) and league triumphs (13).
 The Frogs also won their first conference title of any kind by snagging both the Western Athletic Conference regular-season and tournament crowns.
 TCU landed in the NCAA Tournament for the first time and pulled off the largest first-round upset that year as a No. 11 seed by upending sixth-seeded Penn State, a Final Four team from the previous season.

 Individually, the Horned Frogs' starting backcourt of Jill Sutton and Amy (Sutton) Porter received all-conference accolades.
 Sutton was a second-team All-WAC honoree and Porter snared a spot on the conference all-tournament squad.

-Prior to coming to TCU in September of 2000, Haut served as an assistant coach at Howard Junior College in Big Spring, Texas.
+Prior to coming to TCU in September of 2000, Benton served as an assistant coach at Howard Junior College in Big Spring, Texas.